 Sophie Turner's Tweets About That Sansa Stark And Littlefinger Scene Are Pure Fire

 The lone wolf dies, but the pack survives.
-And Sansa Stark — as eldest living Stark, now that we know about Aegon — is leading them.
+Sansa Stark — as eldest living Stark, now that we know about Aegon — is leading them.
 And Sansa is not here for all you Littlefinger stanners, so stand the f*ck down.
 Sophie Turner's tweets about Sansa Stark and Littlefinger are pure fire, and it's freaking amazing.

 I cannot be an impartial reporter on this.
 That scene was awesome, and satisfying, and thoroughly, thoroughly deserved on Littlefinger's part, after he manipulated the whole of Westeros into decimating warfare with all his “chaos is a ladder” BS.
 (He also betrayed every Stark he ran into for seven seasons, which I think was probably more Sansa's point, but I digress.)